JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

   The same results of RNG are not guaranteed between Julia versions!

-- Test coverage: package Coverage.jl
+- Test coverage: package `Coverage.jl`
 - Can be run automatically by continuous integration, e.g. GitHub actions
+- integration in VSCode test via package `TestItems.jl`

 ## Documentation & Style, /docs